PHeonix25/PHeonix25.github.io/_posts/2019-01-28-Chocolatey-and-a-new-machine.md

 choco install (Resolve-Path ~/choco.config).Path -y
 ```

+> **UPDATE 2019-02-07:** For whatever reason, this didn't work when it was called `PACKAGES.CONFIG`.
+I needed to rename it to literally ANYTHING ELSE and then everything worked fine.
+I have updated my config file to be `choco.config` because of this :)

 ## Now, be patient

 This can take over an hour, even on a brand new clean system.
 We're talking about installing a bunch of "packages", where most of them are full applications, and one is even a complete other operating system!